The Problem with Lawns

 Timeline

 The transformation is measured in years, not weeks.
 Year one shows young plantings establishing roots.
 By years three to four, meaningful harvests emerge.
 By year ten, a self-sustaining ecosystem requires minimal input—a stark contrast to the weekly mowing, watering, and chemical applications a lawn demands.
+Even the seasonal transition becomes simpler when you practice eco-friendly fall yard cleanup that feeds the system rather than stripping it bare.

 The best time to plant a food forest was twenty years ago.
 The second best time is now.